openaudiosearch/openaudiosearch/README.md

 ## What is it?

-**Open Audio Search** uses automatic speech recognition to extract text from audio, which is then indexed in a search engine to enable recommendation of similiar broadcasts to users.
+**Open Audio Search** is a search engine for audio.
+It can index RSS feeds and use automatic speech recognition to extract text from audio.
+The feeds and transcripts are then indexed in a search engine, empowering users to use full-text search on the indexed transcripts and listen to the audio files while jumping right to search result snippets.

 With **Open Audio Search**, we want to make the archives of community media, radio stations, podcasts searchable and discoverable, through open source tech and APIs.